 Chewing The Fat In The Windy City | Sharon Henry

 We weren’t the only tourists impressed with Chicago.
-Here are reactions from a few people we got chatting to in Illinois’ Windy City.
+Here’s what people say about Chicago, Illinois’ Windy City.
+We just asked them.

 The Grateful Dead

 Danny & Marty from New York here for the Grateful Dead’s last concert.

 Marty’s hoarse voice is a dead giveaway they enjoyed the show.
 “It was awesome,” Marty tells us, who says she inherited her fan status from her parents.

 “Chicago is a lot of fun”, says Danny.
 “It goes pretty late here and we’ve been enjoying it.
 We ended up at the ‘Smart Bar’ club after the Dead show.
 That was a lot of fun, we didn’t realise it was ‘Queen’ night, so it was an interesting vibe in there!”